 ||Raymond Radiguet (1903-1923)|

-Precocious French writer and poet, whose best-known work is The Devil in the Flesh, a love story between a schoolboy and a young married woman.
+Precocious French writer and poet, whose best-known work is Le Diable au corps (The Devil in the Flesh), a love story between a schoolboy and a young married woman.
 As Rimbaud had done years before, Raymond Radiguet made his breakthrough as a writer in his adolescence.
-Radiguet wrote the book before he was nineteen and by twenty he was dead.
+Radiguet finished the book when he only eighteen; by twenty he was dead.

 Raymond Radiguet was born in Saint-Maur-des-Fossés (Seine), a